 Deleting browsing history

-If you have any search engine toolbars installed in the browser itself (ie always there, regardless of website), check they haven’t recorded your searches.
-They will have their own methods of deleting their search history that you can look up.
+If you have any search engine toolbars installed in the browser itself (i.e. those that are always there, regardless of the website you are viewing), check they haven’t recorded your searches.
+There may be a different way to delete search history for these tools that you can look up.

 Threatening or harassing emails from your abuser can be saved and/or printed as evidence of abuse.
 Emails you’ve written will be stored in the Sent/Outbox folders (or Drafts if unfinished).

 If you don’t want anyone to see an email on your computer, print a copy if needed and then delete it.
 Reply emails will usually have the original email attached to them, whether on your computer or printed out.

 Remember to also delete anything you don’t want from Deleted Items, if you’re using a dedicated email program like Outlook or Thunderbird.

 One alternative to Private Browsing is to use another computer, for example a friend’s laptop, or a PC at your local library to avoid leaving a trace on one of your own devices.
 Even deleting your Internet history won’t necessarily remove all traces of activity and this is one way around that.

 Don’t neglect Internet security though – sensitive data like online banking is best handled on your own device.